teooliver/teooliver/README.md

 ### Hi there, I'm Teo 👋
-I'm a Web Developer who is passionate about React/Typescript.
+I'm a Web Developer who is passionate about React/Typescript and Rust.

 #### About:
 - ❤️‍🔥 In love with Rust.